 For the Mystery Box Challenge, I prepared a bunch of boxes by filling them with all sorts of interesting found objects and trinkets: pieces of wood, surplus plastic, cupcake holders, pipe cleaners, pom-poms, etc. Each participant received their own box with a prompt to make a critter from any or all of the supplies in the box.

-I found the boxes at the craft store, and most of the supplies came from RAFT (Resource Area for Teaching, a non-profit that sells low cost surplus materials for education), and a local party store.
+I found the boxes at the craft store, some of the supplies came from RAFT (Resource Area for Teaching, a non-profit that sells low cost surplus materials for education), and others were found at the craft store and a local party store.
 We were also lucky to receive a generous donation of low heat glue guns and glue sticks from Blick Art Materials.
 Thanks Blick!!

 My colleague and art buddy Danielle and I set everything up, and then we waited for people to show up.